-As for our recent wars, the United States deployed tens of thousands of troops for more than fifteen years in Iraq and Afghanistan.
+The United States deployed tens of thousands of troops for more than fifteen years in Iraq and Afghanistan.
 Notwithstanding their staggering human and financial cost, these "overseas contingency operations" were futile at best and even counterproductive.
 U.S. intervention in Iraq created the conditions for an Islamist insurgency, while the Taliban is poised to regain power in Afghanistan in some form when the United States leaves.